 To serve the needs of the working adult, Southern Wesleyan University offers adult evening programs in an innovative framework.
+Learning centers in Greenville, Columbia, North Augusta, Charleston, and Central as well as innovative framework.
 Learning centers in Greenville, Columbia, North Augusta, Charleston, and Central as well as facilities in Spartanburg and Greenwood provide opportunities to conveniently complete undergraduate and graduate programs by attending classes one evening a week.
 The Adult & Graduate Studies programs continue year-round and students enter the program at numerous times during the year.